MoldyHouse/godot-easy-icons/README.md

 }
 ```

-## Customization
+# Using Your Own Icons

-If you have your own icons, and want to use this tool with your it, just remove all icons and add your in the icons folder, please, use monochromatic icons, this tool is mostly for UI elements, but if the tool gets traction maybe someone can help me solving this.
+If you want to use this tool with your own custom asset library, simply clear out the default files in the icons folder and drop your own in.

-## Contributing
+> Note: For the best results, please use monochromatic icons.
+The color-shifting feature is tailored for UI elements.
+If the project gets enough traction, expanding support for multi-colored icons is definitely on the table!

-Feel free to send your Issue/PR
+# Inspiration

-## Support the project
+This project was heavily inspired by @voxybuns' work on @icons.
+His approach had a few limitations—which are completely understandable, because making an addon like this is surprisingly tricky.
+Since Godot's @icon annotation takes a strict static path and doesn't accept dynamic parameters, it creates a massive roadblock for user-friendly customization.
+This addon is an attempt to solve that problem.

-Checkout my other open source content at [Mold House](https://github.com/MoldyHouse)
+Contributing & Support

-## Inspiration
+    - Contributions: Found a bug or have an improvement?
+Feel free to open an Issue or submit a Pull Request!

-I really liked @voxybuns work on the icons, but his approach had huge flaw, that are completely understantable, making this addon was way harder than I thought it would, because as @icon uses a direct path, doesn't receive any other params, it basically causes a huge blocker for user friendly customizations.
+    - Support: Check out my other open-source tools and projects at [Mold House](https://github.com/MoldyHouse).

-## License
+# License

-**Godot Easy Icons** is licensed under the MIT license.
-See [LICENSE](LICENSE).
+Godot Easy Icons is licensed under the MIT license.
+See [LICENSE](./LICENSE) for details.